Chicken Raising Tips for Beginners

 For the why and how to choose a chick:

-In our culture, we are so removed from nature, food sources, and life cycles.
+In our culture, we are increasingly removed from nature, our food sources, and the life cycles that sustain us.

 Please consider why chickens are a great idea.